Butch Deadmarsh

-Ernest Charles Deadmarsh (born April 5, 1950) is a Canadian former ice hockey left wing.
-Deadmarsh was drafted in the second round, 15th overall, of the 1970 NHL Amateur Draft by the Buffalo Sabres.
-He played in the National Hockey League for the Sabres, Atlanta Flames, and Kansas City Scouts.
-He also played in the World Hockey Association for the Vancouver Blazers, Calgary Cowboys, Minnesota Fighting Saints, Edmonton Oilers, and Cincinnati Stingers.
-He is a second cousin of former NHL player Adam Deadmarsh.
+Ernest Charles Deadmarsh (born April 5, 1950) is a Canadian former professional ice hockey left winger.
+Deadmarsh was drafted in the second round, 15th overall, of the 1970 NHL amateur draft by the Buffalo Sabres, the second player the franchise ever drafted after Gil Perreault.
+He played in the National Hockey League (NHL) for the Sabres, Atlanta Flames, and Kansas City Scouts.
+He also played in the World Hockey Association (WHA) for the Vancouver Blazers, Calgary Cowboys, Minnesota Fighting Saints, Edmonton Oilers, and Cincinnati Stingers.